 Rest and relaxation in Colombia isn't in trendy bars.
 It's at isolated spots scattered along the Caribbean coastline with a selection of local ales.
 And yes, I guzzled down these beers before the ice melted.

-Random street still photography in the 2020s using old and new stuff together — Nikon D780 & zoom Nikkor 80-200 f4 AIS.
+Random street still photography, 2020s using old new camera gear together — Nikon D780 & zoom Nikkor 80-200 f4 AIS.
 Honestly, I prefer using Nikon's older DSLR bodies, like the D3, D3S and D800.
-Over half of the DSLR images through this website were taken with these bodies.
-I'm still using all three bodies with no issues.
+Over half of the DSLR images through this website have been taken with these bodies.
+I'm still using all three bodies in the 2020s with no issues.

-When in Africa, getting out on the streets capturing random street shots with DSLR photo gear is fun, rewarding and addictive.
+When in Africa, getting out on the streets capturing random street shots using DSLR photo gear is rewarding.

 I'll leave it to the imagination where this snap was taken.
 Cable mania and colonial styled buildings can't get better.